Last Updated: July 19, 2018

 9.9 Interpretation of Agreement.
 The Section headings contained in this Agreement are solely for the purpose of reference, are not part of the agreement of the parties, and shall not affect in any way the meaning or interpretation of this Agreement.
 Any reference to any federal, state, local or foreign statute or law shall be deemed to refer to all rules and regulations promulgated thereunder, unless the context requires otherwise.

 9.10 No Third Party Beneficiaries.
-No person or entity not a party to this Agreement will be deemed to be a third party beneficiary of this Agreement or any provision hereof.
+No person or entity not a party to this Agreement shall be deemed to be a third party beneficiary of this Agreement or any provision hereof.

 9.11 Severability.
 The invalidity of any portion of this Agreement shall not invalidate any other portion of this Agreement and, except for such invalid portion, this Agreement shall remain in full force and effect.